cables-gl/cables_docs/md/4_export_embed/dev_embed/export_github/export_github.md

 If your patch uses uploaded files (textures, audio, data, ...) choose one of the following options to have these files included in the export.

+**Use "All" if you are generating filenames on the fly (iterators, arrays, ...) to make sure all files are available in the Export**

 - Automatic: Tries to guess which files are used in the patch and includes only used assets.
 - All: Includes all the assets uploaded to the patch or referenced in there, this is the safe option.
 - None: Does not include any assets in the export, smaller download but some things might not work in the export